 For yourself:

-(1) here are various social scientific resources which inform caring for persons and communities. ou will learn to use developmental, life cycle, family systems, interpersonal neurobiology, and compassionate communication theories to interpret situations of care.
+(1) there are various social scientific resources which inform caring for persons and communities.
+As a caregiver, you will learn to use developmental, life cycle, family systems, interpersonal neurobiology, and compassionate communication theories to interpret situations of care.